MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/qas/publish-default-qas.md

 - Default published Q&As

-    These include results with answers to common questions about Microsoft Search in Bing.
+    These include results with answers to common questions about Microsoft Search.

-  - For new tenants, they're automatically published when Microsoft Search in Bing is enabled in the Office 365 admin center.
+  - For new tenants, they're automatically published when Microsoft Search is enabled in the Microsoft 365 admin center.
 You can edit or delete them at any time.

   - For existing tenants, they're added to the list of suggested Q&As